Carbon-Twelve-C12/quantera/Implementation_plan.md

 - L2 integration testing
 - Smart account execution testing
 - Delegation workflow testing
+- **NEW: Tests for pluggable deployment and compliance logic in TreasuryService**

 ### 9.3 Review Process
 - Pull request reviews by at least one peer